 The primary suspension is between the axle box and the bogie and consists of springs and dampers.
 It is an invariable necessity for all classes of rolling stock, including wagons.
-Different classes of carriages are provided with different bogie designs with primary suspension, however, they can differ from the eight springs per bogie (classed on each bogie being a three-wheel set).
+Different classes of carriages are provided with different bogie designs; however, they can differ from the eight springs per bogie (classed on each bogie being a three-wheel set).
 They are all provided with either inner springs or balanced with inner springs along with friction dampers.

 Secondary Suspension System

-The arrangement of this suspension system is through the bolster springs.
-The bogie bolster or support is not structurally attached to the bogie frame, however is attached through the anchor link (the tubular structure with cylindrical ends) The anchor link is fixed to the bolster and the bogie frame with the assistance of brackets.
-Both ends of the anchor link then act as a hinge which allows movement of the bolster when the train is in action
+The arrangement of this secondary suspension system is through the bolster springs.
+The bogie bolster or support is not structurally attached to the bogie frame; however, it is attached through the anchor link (the tubular structure with cylindrical ends).
+The anchor link is fixed to the bolster and the bogie frame with the assistance of brackets.
+Both ends of the anchor link then act as a hinge which allows movement of the bolster when the train is in action.

 Lower Spring Beam